Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Pi lives in badlogic/pi-mono — a TypeScript monorepo with npm workspaces and strictly enforced layered dependencies.
 The dependency graph is a DAG: foundation packages have zero internal dependencies, and each layer can only depend downward.

-This architecture is not accidental.
-Each package is independently usable.
+None of this is accidental.
+Each package stands on its own.
 You can use pi-ai alone for batch LLM processing without any agent infrastructure.
 You can use pi-agent-core to embed a ReAct loop in your own application without the TUI.
-The layers are composable, not monolithic.
+The layers compose; nothing is monolithic.

 pi-ai: The Unified LLM API

-The foundation of everything. pi-ai maps 15+ LLM providers to a single, unified interface — and it does this by recognising a fundamental truth:
+The foundation of everything. pi-ai maps 15+ LLM providers to a single, unified interface — built on one blunt observation:

 The API Surface